 Once melted, add the lye/water mixture to the oils in the crock pot and stir.
 Note: Any equipment the lye touches needs to be neutralized in a mixture of white vinegar, soap, and water.

 - After a brief stir, grab your stick blender and get to work!
-Blend the in the crock pot for at least 1-2 minutes.
+Blend in the crock pot for at least 1 to 2 minutes.
 We are working toward “trace.”

-- Continue stirring and blending for 2-3 minutes more – until the mixture becomes a thick, pudding like consistency.
+- Continue stirring and blending for 2 to 3 minutes more, until the mixture becomes a thick, pudding like consistency.

 - Once the mixture is pudding-like, cover the crock pot and “cook” the soap, on low heat, for approximately 1 hour.

 - Prepare your mold.
-Note: I just use a standard loaf pan lined with parchment paper and it’s always worked perfectly and this recipe is enough to fill one loaf pan.
+Note: I just use a standard loaf pan lined with parchment paper and it’s always worked perfectly.
+This recipe is enough to fill one loaf pan.

-- Once the soap is done “cooking” remove from heat and add essential oils and jojoba oil (any other add ins)
+- Once the soap is done “cooking” remove from heat and add essential oils and jojoba oil, plus any other add-ins.